shivam-singh-au17/backend_assignment_spyne/README.md

 - **Docker**: Used for containerizing the application for ease of deployment and scaling.
 - **MongoDB**: A NoSQL database for storing location data.
 - **Mongoose**: An ODM for MongoDB and Node.js.
+- **RabbitMQ**: A message broker for handling asynchronous communication between microservices.
+- **Nginx**: A reverse proxy server for managing API requests and load balancing.

 ## Repository